csc301-2024-s/deliverable-1-37-edunexus/deliverables/D1/planning.md

 - **For Mr. Gamma Singh**, who values inclusivity, EduNexus offers a multilingual interface that respects the diverse cultural contexts of his students, enabling him to provide feedback that resonates with each student's background.

-- **For Ms. Delta Choi**, working in resource-limited settings, EduNexus's low-bandwidth and mobile-friendly design ensure that she can access and share student progress reports, overcoming the challenge of limited access to computers.
+- **For Ms. Delta Choi**, working in resource-limited settings, EduNexus's low-bandwidth design ensure that she can access and share student progress reports, overcoming the challenge of limited access to computers.

 - **Mr. Epsilon Mwangi**, focused on STEM education, EduNexus introduces visual tools like graphs for easy interpretation of student performance in STEM subjects, helping him tailor his teaching strategies to student needs.